Judge blocks Florida governor’s order banning mask mandates - The Boston Globe

 Advertisement

-"We believe that the district is in compliance.
-We don’t believe that we have done anything inappropriate as it relates to the executive order and the rule of the Department of Education,” Rosalind Osgood, chairwoman of the Broward School Board, said Tuesday.
+One of the parents who sued the state, Amy Nell of the Tampa area, said that when Cooper ruled, “I really felt heard for the first time in a while.’’

+“Since the beginning of the school year it has felt like bizarro world.
+We are being told that science — what we think it is and everything we know about viruses — may be not true,” said Nell, whose son is in elementary school.

-The highly contagious delta variant led to an acceleration in cases around Florida and record high hospitalizations just as schools prepared to reopen classrooms this month.
+The highly contagious Delta variant led to an acceleration in cases around Florida and record high hospitalizations just as schools prepared to reopen classrooms this month.
 By mid-August, more than 21,000 new cases were being added per day, compared with about 8,500 a month earlier.
-The state said 16,820 people were hospitalized on Tuesday, down from a record of more than 17,000 last week.
+Over the past week, new cases and hospitalizations have leveled off.
+There were 16,550 people hospitalized on Thursday, down from a record of above 17,000 last week — but still almost nine times the 1,800 who were hospitalized in June.

+The 10 districts that have defied DeSantis’s order represent slightly more than half of the 2.8 million Florida public school students enrolled this year.
+The governor, a Republican who is eyeing a possible presidential run in 2024, had threatened to impose financial penalties on school boards, specifically threatening two districts in Democratic strongholds that voted for strict mask mandates.
+Democratic President Biden said if that happened, federal money would be used to cover any costs.

 About 6 in 10 Americans say students and teachers should be required to wear face masks while in school, according to a poll conducted this month by The Associated Press-NORC Center for Public Affairs Research.